How to generate or use Application Credentials via CLI on Eumetsat Elasticity

 If you had two or more clouds defined in the clouds.yml file, then using –os-cloud in the command line would be more flexible.

-In both cases, you can access the cloud without specifing the password, which was the goal in the first place.
+In both cases, you can access the cloud without specifying the password, which was the goal in the first place.